onepanelio/core-docs/docs/getting-started/quickstart.md

 opctl app ip
 ```

-6. Create an `A` record in your DNS provider based on the instructions above.
+6. Create an `A` or `CNAME` record in your DNS provider based on the instructions above.

 7. Use the following command to get your auth token to log into Onepanel: